ChristianVermeulen/pixelRain/README.md

 In the future I want to implement more features:

-* Choose between 'rain' and 'random'
+* Choose between 'rain' and 'random' mode
 * Give an array of colors to randomly choose from

 ## Collaboration